UCL Injury Overview “Tommy John Surgery”

 Treatment for Ulnar Collateral Ligament Tears

 A mild ulnar collateral ligament injury will often resolve on its own with conservative treatment.
 This includes rest, ice, non-steroidal anti-inflammatory medications, and sometimes, therapy.
-Dr. Millett will most likely place the arm in a cast or splint for a period of time in order to allow the ligament to heal properly and stay protected.
+Dr. Millett may place the arm in a cast or splint in order to allow the ligament to heal properly and stay protected.
+Additionally, physical therapy may be utilized to strengthen surrounding muscles and improve throwing mechanics.

-Following ulnar collateral ligament surgery, patients are required to wear a cast for approximately 6 weeks, after which moderate exercises and movements of the arm can occur.
+Following ulnar collateral ligament surgery, patients are required to wear a brace for approximately 6 weeks, after which moderate exercises and movements of the arm can occur.
 Physical therapy will be a progressive process that will initially focus on range of motion, and later, strengthening exercises.
-Most patients are able to return to their sporting activities in roughly 3-4 months following surgery.
+Most patients are able to return to their sporting activities in roughly 4-6 months following surgery.
+Throwing at a competitive level may take a full year for maximal recovery.

 For additional resources on ulnar collateral ligament tears, or to determine the appropriate treatment for your UCL injury, please contact the orthopedic practice of Dr. Peter Millett.